How to create a multi-vendor marketplace website

 Rental marketplaces let buyers rent a variety of things from sellers.
 The most popular example is Airbnb, but in reality, many different things can be rented – Sharetribe customer Swimmy helps people rent swimming pools, while Studiotime helps musicians rent studios.

-Features like a booking calendar, messaging interface, reviews, and location services are a must.
+Features like a booking calendar, messaging interface, reviews, and location services are necessary.
 Features like a shopping cart or inventory management aren’t as relevant.

 Related: We have an article on how to build a website like Airbnb if you're building a rental marketplace.